-Join Home Live Art for one of their infamous Performance Salons featuring live presentations from Florence Peake, Catherine Hoffmann, Rocío Boliver and Nando Messias.
+The first Home Live Art Salon in Hastings featured live presentations from Florence Peake, Catherine Hoffmann, Rocío Boliver and Nando Messias.

 Popular in the 17th and 18th centuries Literary Salons were inclusive public/private spaces where ideas could be discussed and bodies could gather outside the control of the authorities.
 Often led by female hosts these gatherings created safe and fertile spaces where silenced voices could bex heard and radical thoughts could be activated.